 A diet isn’t the only component of a healthy turtle.
 Be sure that your turtle is well-cared-for with regular vet visits.
 A clean enclosure with enough space will also go a long way to keeping your turtle disease-free.
 Dirty living conditions and the stress that comes with them can dramatically shorten your turtle's life.
 The proper temperature is also important for keeping your turtle happy and healthy.

-Be aware of the typical diseases that threaten your chosen species of pet.
+Be aware of the typical diseases that threaten your specific species of turtle.
 This will help you know how to prevent them or catch the symptoms early.
 Abscesses, shell infections, respiratory infections, and parasites are all relatively common in pet turtles.
 Abscesses and respiratory infections are often secondary to a Vitamin A deficiency, whereas shell infections usually come from poor water quality or an injury.
 You probably won’t notice parasites unless you have your vet do regular fecal screenings for your pet.

 Turtles that live in outdoor ponds or tortoises that live in the backyard are more vulnerable to predation and the elements than their indoor-dwelling counterparts.
 The daily risks for an outdoor turtle are much higher than the risks for an indoor turtle, so be sure your pond or habitat is secured from predators and has adequate protection from the elements.
 An outdoor pet turtle may get eaten or harassed by other pets and wildlife.
 Be sure your pet can't escape from the habitat by burrowing under the fencing.
 Keep wild animals away that could expose your pet to diseases.